01-edu/public/subjects/hashFile/README.md

 ### Instructions

-Create a function `hashFile(file)` that given the name of a file in the current folder, expected to be a string, returns the hash `sha256` of the content of this file as a string.
+Create a function `hashFile(file)` which given the name of a file in the current folder, expected to be a string, returns the hash `sha256` of the content of this file as a string.

 ### Example